If you sell your home in NYC, you could buy one in Atlanta without a mortgage if your equity levels are significant.

 When you move to Atlanta from NYC, the traffic will take you by surprise.
 The city always seems to be busy, and you’ve got some ground to cover.
 If you don’t have a vehicle to take with you to your new home, you’ll want to buy one there.

-The public transportation is not as efficient as NYC’s, so you’ll want to have a backup plan.
+Public transportation is not as efficient as NYC’s, so you’ll want to have a backup plan.

 Here are some other essential points to consider.